ProjectsByJackHe/ProjectsByJackHe/README.md

 ### Hi there, I am Jack! 👋

+I graduated UBC with a degree in Computer Science in 4 years :)

+As an undergrad, I did 4 internships, 3 at Microsoft and 1 at Nuro.

-I am a senior at UBC studying Computer Science.
+Now, I am a full time software engineer at Microsoft working on MsQuic!
+(GOTTA GO FAST!)

-I was previously at Nuro working on Autonomy tooling, before that I was at Microsoft working on Azure Edge + Devices.

-Happy to chat about these experiences, reach me at jack@jackhetech.io.
+Happy to chat about these experiences, reach me at jackhe2345@gmail.com